 Her father’s side is equally fascinating: William Louis-Dreyfus is a Frenchman, and his Louis Dreyfus Corporation has helped him rank among the world’s richest people.
 Forbes recently estimated his net worth at $3.4 billion.

 Of course, few things open your eyes or change your perspective more than having children of your own does.
 “There is something about having children that definitely changes your perspective on your universe,” Louis-Dreyfus says.
 “Ever since having kids [Henry in 1992 and Charles in 1997], I have felt a calling to work to defend the environment to a certain extent.
-I live in Southern California, in Los Angeles, a large city, but part of that is surrounded by the natural world.
-When you are seeing the ocean every day, you are reminded of the things you need to do to protect your surroundings, your environment.”
+I live in Southern California, in

 The beach provided another one of the turning points that have inspired Louis-Dreyfus’s environmentalism.
 She’d take walks on the beach with Henry when he was young.
 But often the water looked too polluted for Henry to dip his feet in.
 “The idea of living at the ocean’s edge and having a beach that’s unswimmable — it just doesn’t make any sense to me,” she says.
 “That certainly helped motivate me.
 Obviously, some bad decisions are being made, and they have to stop.”